Incubatio/om-nomnom/README.rst

 om-nomnom
 =========

-The lib is currently in early development, even if it's
+/!\ The lib is currently in early development, even if it's pretty stable (unit tested and used daily on dev machines), some part of the work is missing and needs to be done.

-I've been working with databases for a decade now, and i've been looking for the best solution to manage data in my applications (web, desktop, game, mobile, ...).
-By best solution, I mean:
-- usable and easily ported on any lang
-- simple and quick to understand/master by any developper
-- flexible, so anyone take or throw any part from it and make its own
-- A cool name like om-nomnom !

 Install
 =======